Tinkoff/Horarium/README.md

 }
 ```

-This class is call every time when a job failed, and it has to return next `TimeSpan`.
+This class is called every time when a job fails, and it has to return `TimeSpan` of the next scheduled job run.
-For override default, change settings in ```HorariumSettings```
+To override default behavior globally, change settings in ```HorariumSettings```

 ```csharp
 new HorariumSettings